Threkork/Kovi/README_Cargo.md

 ## Why Choose Kovi?

 - 🚲 Lightweight: Low resource usage.
-So far, the compiled library size on Linux is less than 1.5MB.
+So far, the compiled library size on Linux is less than 2MB.
-- ⚡ Efficient: Due to its lightweight nature, it is fast enough, processing and delivering messages to plugins in less than 5 microseconds.
+- ⚡ Efficient: Lightweight enough to be fast.
 - 🚤 Rapid Development: Developers do not need to worry about underlying details, the framework handles everything for you.

 The initial purpose of this project is to enhance group activity, facilitate group management, and is intended for personal entertainment, learning, and communication only. **No one is allowed to use this project for any illegal purposes.**